Back to blog

 As evident from the examples above, here are the differences between Axios and Fetch API:

-• Axios allows an easy way to monitor update progress using the progress event.
+Axios allows an easy way to monitor and update progress using the progress event.
 There is no direct method in Fetch API.

-• Fetch API allows streaming of a response, while Axios doesn’t.
+Fetch API allows the streaming of a response, while Axios doesn’t.

-The addition of Fetch API to Node.js is a long-awaited feature.
-As of writing this article, the feature is still experimental.
-You can use the node-fetch package for production code and precisely for the exact same code.
+The addition of Fetch API to Node.js is a long-awaited feature, which is now stable and included with node by default.
 Combined with libraries such as Cheerio, the Fetch API can also be used for web scraping.

 Curious to find out more about web scraping?
 Make sure to check our blog.
 If you want to learn about a different method of scraping via a headless browser, refer to our Puppeteer tutorial.
 Also, don’t hesitate to try our general-purpose web scraper for free.